AlibabaCloudDocs/ots/intl.en-US/Quick Start/Read and write data in the console.md

         **Note:**

         -   The value in the first primary key column takes priority when the range query mode is used.
-When the minimum and maximum values for the first primary key column are the same, the system uses the value in the second primary key column to perform the query.
+When the start primary key column value and the end primary key column value are the same in the first primary key column, the system uses the value in the second primary key column to perform queries.
 The query rules for subsequent primary keys are the same as those for the first two primary keys.
         -   The Custom range is a left-open and right-closed interval.
     4. Set **Max Versions** to specify the maximum number of versions to return.